The Community Fire Behavior Model

 Contents

-(a) A comparison of the fire perimeters after simulating the Cameron Peak fire after 27 hours of simulation.
+Caption: (a) A comparison of the fire perimeters after simulating the Cameron Peak fire after 27 hours of simulation.
 The fire perimeters of the WRF-Fire and standalone fire behavior models are represented by blue and orange lines, respectively.
 Time series of (b) mean wind at the fire front and the (c) cumulative burned pixels for the same simulations.
 The atmospheric models run on a 3 km grid spacing, while the fire behavior is simulated on a 100 m grid to better represent the complex terrain and the impact of heterogeneous fuels (as described in Anderson, 1982) on the fire.
 Despite the use of different atmospheric models, the fire perimeters are similar.

 Overview

-We are in the process of building the Community Fire Behavior Model.
-The model simulates the evolution of wildland fires.
-The initial version of the model is based on the WRF-Fire modules.
+The Community Fire Behavior model simulates the evolution of wildland fires.
 The model requires the definition of a grid with characterization of the fuels and elevation to simulate the fire evolution.
-It can be run offline, reading external atmospheric data from WRF.
-This has allowed us comparative testing with WRF-Fire to ensure a proper implementation of the model.
-In addition, the model can be run online, coupled with an atmospheric component to account for fire-atmosphere interactions.
+The fire physics of the current version of the model (v0.2.0) is based on the WRF-Fire physics.
+This has allowed us comparative testing with WRF-Fire to ensure a proper implementation of the model (Jimenez y Munoz et al. 2024).
+The Community Fire Behavior model can be run offline, reading external atmospheric data (from WRF at this moment), or online, coupled with an atmospheric component to account for fire-atmosphere interactions.

 In order to couple it to atmospheric models, the Community Fire Behavior Model makes use of the Earth System Modeling Framework (ESMF) libraries.
 To this end, the fire model is implemented in a National Unified Operational Prediction Capability (NUOPC) as an interface to connect with other earth system models.
-The Community Fire Behavior Model NUOPC is being coupled to the Unified Forecasting System (UFS).

 Documentation